rhalkyard/VectorGFX/README.md

 drawn.
 The minimum acceptable refresh rate is highly dependent on the type of phosphor on the screen.

-More complex images can be drawn without flickering by increasing the sample rate when `begin()` is called, but this in turn increases the CPU time required by `displayTask`, increasing the risk of buffer underruns.

 ### The image has uneven brightness and/or a bright dot in the bottom left

 `displayTask` is unable to keep up with DMA, and buffer underruns are occurring.

-Either lower the sample rate (note that this in turn will increase flickering), increase the priority of `displayTask`, or provide more opportunities for `displayTask` to run by adding calls to `taskYIELD()` in your code.
+Either increase the priority of `displayTask`, or provide more opportunities for `displayTask` to run by adding calls to `taskYIELD()` in your code.

 ### The image jumps around and has visible noise in it